MartinHvidberg/sudoku/ec_sudoku/docs/permutation_thoughts.md

 SuDoKu.
 In fact, you could swap all the numbers for there letter equivalent, and you will still have the same SuDoKu.
-By substituting the alphabet of the SoDuKo, while preserving the logic of the quiz, we render it into another language, style.
+By substituting the alphabet of the SoDuKo, while preserving the logic of the quiz, we render it into another alphabet, style.
 Therefore, we call these permutations **alphabet-permutations**.
 As the SoDuKo 'alphabet' has 9 letters, not including 0, there are 9! = 362.880 different **alphabet-permutations**